The Pew Project for Excellence in Journalism reports that coverage of the economy went up in October:

 During the week of October 10-16, though, the language was different.
 News coverage talked about the protests themselves, and the problem of jobs for the unemployed.
 The specter of the debt is now taking a back seat to the suffering of individuals.

-It’ll be interesting to see what happens.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+It’ll be interesting to see what happens.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.